degustujacaistota/en/docs/_posts/2021-11-15-Chez_Nicholas.md

  It was a lovely evening with great company and brilliant food.
 <center><div style="width:85%">
 <img src="{{site.img_url}}/assets/img/posts/Ni_pen.jpg" alt="A red gold pen with gold writing Chez Nicholas
- is lying on the table and behind it in the background is a red rose and a plate of Cannelé" height="200px" width="40px" />
+ is lying on the table and behind it in the background is a red rose and a plate of Cannelé." height="200px" width="40px" />
 </div></center>
 <br />&ensp;&ensp;